 The school day ends at 3.20pm.
 You will need to collect your child from outside their classroom door.
 If someone else is going to collect your child, it is important that the school/teacher is notified.
-If you telephone a change then you will be required to use an individual password which you will be given when your child starts at St Mark's.
+If you telephone a change then you will be required to use an individual password which you will be given when your child starts at St Mark's (we call this the safe word).